The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

-If you are just looking for food and fuel.
-There is a service station just off the highway (BP) which also offers a few places to eat (a McDonalds, KFC and Subway at the time of writing this) if you are in a hurry.
+A holiday town in its own right, you could take advantage of the service station just off the highway (BP) which also offers a couple of places to eat (namely McDonald’s, KFC and Subway at the time of writing this) if you are in a hurry.

-Newcastle, well Heatherbrae, is the last major stop before and basically where the motorway section of the Pacific Highway ends, before weaving your way through and joining the M1 Motorway (formally the F3 Freeway) for the last of the run down to Sydney.
+Newcastle, well Heatherbrae, is where the motorway section of the Pacific Highway ends and you return to suburbia.
+Albeit briefly before joining up with the M1 Motorway (formally the F3 Freeway) for the rest of the run down to Sydney.

 Want to keep up to date with all the latest Got Lost! adventures?
 Make sure you follow along on Facebook, Twitter and Instagram.
 If you’d like to get in touch for any reason head on over to my contact page.